DavidGilinsky/NightWatcher/README.md

 - Health status (`site.sqmHealthy`) is checked after unit information retrieval; readings are only taken if the device is healthy
 - Signal handling for SIGHUP (reload/reinitialize) and SIGTERM (graceful shutdown)
 - Configurable options for enabling/disabling SQM reading and reading on startup
-- Main loop periodically checks device health (site.sqmHeartbeatInterval), launches reading threads (site.readingInterval), and listens for TCP commands
+- Main loop periodically checks device health (site.sqmHeartbeatInterval) and launches reading threads (site.readingInterval); TCP command listener runs in a separate thread and does not block the main loop
 - TCP command parser robustly handles whitespace and case, and dispatches to command functions (status, show, set, start, stop, quit)
 - Extensible for additional sensors and site data